Santander seen set for another U.S. stress test failure

 “The latest problems show that it will simply take them more time to fix the bank in the U.S.,” a banker familiar with Santander’s U.S. situation said.

-Santander is not the only European lender which has found it hard to meet U.S. regulatory standards, but peers like Deutsche Bank, which failed the Fed’s tests in 2015, seem better placed to succeed this time around, analysts say.
+Santander is not the only European lender which has found it hard to meet U.S. regulatory standards, but peers like Deutsche Bank (DBKGn.DE), which failed the Fed’s tests in 2015, seem better placed to succeed this time around, analysts say.

 Beyond the reputational damage of a third failure, not only would Santander’s U.S. units be unable to pay a dividend to their Madrid-based parent, there is also an effect on its profitability, with local costs growing at a faster pace than revenue last year.